 Award winning papers will present research in Bayesian statistics that is is judged important, timely and notably original; truly innovative work will be judged more highly than successful development of ideas previously exposed.
 The Prize may be awarded for work in foundations, theory, methodology or applications of Bayesian statistics.
 The Prize was proposed during the ISBA 2000 meeting in Crete and founded later that year.
 Contributed papers accepted for publication in the refereed proceedings of the Valencia International Meetings or ISBA World meetings were eligible.
-Starting in 2012 all papers presented at an ISBA World meeting and accepted for publication in a special issue of Bayesian Analysis are eligible.
+Starting in 2012 all papers presented at an ISBA World meeting and accepted for publication in the journal Bayesian Analysis are eligible.

 Dennis Lindley (July 25, 1923 – December 14, 2013), was a British statistician, decision theorist and leading advocate of Bayesian statistics.
 He grew up in the south-west London suburb of Surbitonas an only child, the son of a local building contractor.
 Dennis recalled (to Adrian Smith) that the family had “little culture” and that both his parents were “proud of the fact that they had never read a book.”
 The school Dennis attended, Tiffin Boys’ School, introduced him to “ordinary cultural activities.”
 From there Lindley went to read mathematics at Trinity College, Cambridge in 1941.
 During the war the degree course lasted only 2 years and, on finishing, Lindley had a choice between entering the armed forces and joining the Civil Service as a statistician.
 He chose the latter and, after taking a short course given by Oscar Irwin which he “did not understand”, he joined a section of the Ministry of Supply doing statistical work under George Barnard.
 After the war Lindley spent some time at the National Physical Laboratory before returning to Cambridge for a further year of study.
 From 1948 to 1960 he worked at Cambridge, starting as a demonstrator and leaving as director of the Statistical Laboratory.
 In 1960 Lindley left to take up a new chair at Aberystwyth.
 In 1967 he moved to University College London.
 In 1977 Lindley took early retirement at the age of 54.
 From then until 1987 he travelled the world as an “itinerant scholar.”
 He has continued to write and to attend conferences.